Reading Period: May 24 - Present

 Link: https://www.goodreads.com/book/show/5297.The_Picture_of_Dorian_Gray

-Lord Henry believes that only the rich and interesting have social value, as "even the cardinal virtues cannot atone for half-cold entrees."
-He mentors Dorian Gray, a beautiful and empty man who says things like: "I have never searched for happiness.
+Lordy Henry mentors Dorian Gray, a beautiful and empty man who says things like: "I have never searched for happiness.
 Who wants happiness?
 I have searched for pleasure."
-The book is half witty banter between Lord Henry and others, and half Dorian Gray doing bad stuff both because of and in spite of his beauty.
-This book took me a while to get through despite its short length, but I think it is well worth the read.
+This book, overall, is half witty banter between Lord Henry and others and half Dorian Gray doing bad stuff both because of and in spite of his beauty.
+This book took me a while to get through despite its short length, but I think it is well worth the read if you like Oscar Wilde.